Ice Open Network (ICE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ice Open Network Historical Price

-According to the latest data gathered on Ice Open Network live price page, the current price of Ice Open Network is 0.00672624USD.
-The circulating supply of Ice Open Network(ICE) is 6.79B ICE , giving it a market capitalization of $45.72M.
+According to the latest data gathered on Ice Open Network live price page, the current price of Ice Open Network is 0.00636371USD.
+The circulating supply of Ice Open Network(ICE) is 6.79B ICE , giving it a market capitalization of $43.30M.

 The Ice Open Network Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ICE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.